KaderHA/MinecraftClone/README.md

 ## Build

-> Note: Currently this code only supports windows

 In order to build this you must have git, python and cmake installed.
 ```batch
 git clone https://github.com/KaderHA/MinecraftClone.git --recursive